haeunyy96/first-assignment/README.md

 'Shutter' is my first (ever!) full page website that I have created!

-Click the link to check it out! -> ✨ https://theshutter.netlify.app/ ✨
+Click the link to check it out!! ✨ https://theshutter.netlify.app/ ✨